-Store these vegan buckwheat pancakes in an airtight container in the fridge for up to three days or freeze them for up to six months.
+Store these buckwheat flour pancakes in an airtight container in the fridge for up to three days or freeze them for up to six months.

 More buckwheat flour recipes

-This chocolate buckwheat cake is vegan, gluten free, and refined sugar free.
-It’s a nutritious, easy dessert perfect for special occasions.
+- This vegan buckwheat cake is a nutritious, easy dessert that’s perfect for special occasions.

-Or try these tasty chocolate buckwheat muffins.
-They’re hearty, delicious, and make an easy, make ahead breakfast or snack.
+- These tasty chocolate buckwheat muffins are hearty, delicious, and perfect for a make-ahead breakfast or snack.